dpresbit/zippy/README.md

 To deploy this stack (tested on Ubuntu 18.04.2 and Windows10 with 2/26 Docker)

 Create a directory and place the included docker-compose.yml file and all yml and conf files inside of it.
 Change the IP address within logstash.conf to your server IP, and change firewall/panorama IP and APIKEY within ztn/app.py to reflect your environment.

+You will also need to install `docker-compose` as a pre-requisite.
+See: https://docs.docker.com/compose/install/

+Also, make sure your virtual memory is set per Elastisearch best practices:
+`sysctl -w vm.max_map_count=262144`
+to make this persistent, do the following command then it will persist across reboots:
+`sudo echo vm.max_map_count=262144 >> /etc/sysctl.conf`

 CD to the zippy master directory and chmod 666 esdata directory, then issue the following command: